seamapi/react/README.md

 _Contributors must be granted access to approve changes on Chromatic;
 request access from another maintainer of this project._

+##### Note on PR from forks

+Pull requests from a public fork do not have access to the Vercel secrets required to retrieve the preview deployment URL.
+For these PRs, the Chromatic Storybook and Chromatic UI tests will run against the fake version and fake seed from the main branch.

+_If your PR is from a public fork and requires updates to the fake version or seed, reach out to a project maintainer for assistance._

 [Chromatic]: https://www.chromatic.com/

 ### Previews